what is an underwriter?

 The main factor that affects your salary is your location.
 Underwriters in areas with a high cost of living typically make more.
 People who work with financial institutions and loan providers make slightly more than underwriters who work in insurance.
 Your employer also impacts your wages because larger and more prestigious institutions often pay larger salaries.
 The final factor to consider is your responsibilities.
 Some underwriters work very independently and create entire contracts for customers to sign.
 Others only prepare recommendations and have to get a supervisor to approve all suggested contracts.
 Those who have more responsibility tend to make higher salaries.

 Would you like to know what an underwriter earns?
 Where the highest salaries are paid for an underwriter?
-Then check out this underwriter salary page and find out all about the salary of an underwriter in the USA.
+Then check out this salary comparison tool and find out all about the salary of an underwriter in the USA.

 types of underwriter